 The problem with narcissists is not about a toxic individual coming in and moving out.
 Enablers let the narcissists in, and once inside, they create a narcissistic culture or strengthen the narcissism that is already there.
 Unless we see a profound change in the American culture, we can only brace ourselves for the next Trump.

 A narcissistic culture––within his party and beyond––is also why a much less dangerous, but narcissistic Boris Johnson could become prime minister in the UK.
-And the reason why a populist womaniser like Berlusconi could become prime minister in Italy.
-Or a corrupt Sarkozy, the president of France.
+And the reason why a populist womaniser like Berlusconi could hold the same position in Italy.
+Or why a corrupt Sarkozy could be the president of France.

 But is it possible to turn this around?